Tornium/tornium/docs/user/features/skynet/skynet.rst

 API Key Usage
 -------------
 Depending on the slash command, Tornium will either use the faction AA API keys or the server administrators' API keys.
-However, if you're signed into Tornium, the bot will give preference to your API key over any other applicable keys to minimize usage on those keys for most commands.
+However for most commands, if you're signed into Tornium, the bot will give preference to your API key over any other applicable keys to minimize usage on those keys.